-NEA presents the George I. Sánchez Memorial Award to a nominee whose activities in Hispanic affairs have made a significant impact on education and the achievement of equal opportunity for Hispanics.
+NEA presents the George I. Sánchez Memorial Award to a nominee whose activities significantly impact education and the achievement of equal opportunity for Hispanics.

 To be eligible for this award, the nominee(s) must meet one or more of the following criteria: